descender76/cpp_proposals/member_function_selection/member_function_pointer_to_function_pointer.md

 void (Base::*bmfp2)() = &Base::some_virtual_function virtual;
 ```

-What is desired is no change to member function pointer at all!
+What is desired is no change to member function pointer, at all!
 Rather, a new intrinsic constexpr function would be created called `member_function_pointer_to_free_function_pointer`.
 This function would not take member function pointer at runtime but only a member function pointer initialization statement, `&class_name::member_function_name`, at compile time.
 Technically, it could also take a static_cast of a member function pointer initialization to a specific member function pointer type to allow explicit choosing of overloaded methods.
 What gets returned is just a free function pointer that points to the actual member function or a thunk where the `this` reference is the first parameter.
 For `Deducing this` [^p0847r7] member functions, the `this` type could be a value instead of a reference and as such this new function would just be a passthrough.

 ```cpp
 Derived derived;